TDA283-compiler-construction/project/project/extensions.md

 hints](hints.md) and in the lecture notes.

 **Credits for extensions:** each of the standard extensions gives one credit point.
+The only extension is the
-Extensions that are non-standard in this sense are the _native x86 code generation_, the _garbage collector_ and some projects within the _further possibilities_ section.
-The _native x86 code generation_ is also special in that it gives two credits in itself and an extra credit for each of the standard extensions that are ported to the x86 code
+_native x86 code generation_ and possibly some of the projects within the _further
+possibilities_ section.
+The _native x86 code generation_ is also special
+in that it gives two credits in itself and an extra credit for each of the standard extensions that are ported to the x86 code